petersuttondev/cleek/README.md

 ## Get Started

-1. Create a `cleeks.py` file in the root of your project and add tasks
+1. Create a `cleeks.py` file in the root of your project and add tasks.

 ```Python
 from cleek import task